 That trust proved essential.
 At the beginning of the conversation, Heather was feeling anxious—especially about the family’s retirement investments.
 “My knee-jerk reaction to everything was, ‘Craig, we have to start pulling money out!’” she says.

 Rather than discuss any immediate financial moves, Anderson had Heather talk through her deeper fear of losing her job.
-Next, she asked the Wargowskys to make a plan for that possibility—and other contingencies, too, like the couple’s tenants continuing to have financial difficulties, or market ups and downs continuing to make their retirement investments appear endangered.
+Next, she asked the Wargawskys to make a plan for that possibility—and other contingencies, too, like the couple’s tenants continuing to have financial difficulties, or market ups and downs continuing to make their retirement investments appear endangered.

 Anderson showed the couple that despite Heather’s fears, they were prepared to weather a potential layoff lasting as long as two years.
-“Once we got through that, we looked at the long-term picture,” says Anderson, who reminded the Wargowskys that although the pandemic understandably was causing immediate market volatility, their retirement investment strategy was designed to play out over a much longer period.
+“Once we got through that, we looked at the long-term picture,” says Anderson, who reminded the Wargawskys that although the pandemic understandably was causing immediate market volatility, their retirement investment strategy was designed to play out over a much longer period.

 “She really stressed the long term,” Craig says.
 “And she helped us remember the other decisions we are making that are smart.
 We don’t have five credit cards that are maxed out.
 We were going to spend a lot of money traveling, and now we aren’t.”